 This post is an update to the potentially ground breaking development from four days ago that I posted on this blog regarding arthritis drug tofacitinib curing a patient’s alopecia universalis and psoriasis.

-Spencer Kobren of The Bald Truth show managed to Interview Dr. Brett King and Dr. King’s optimism is palpable.
+Spencer Kobren of The Bald Truth Talk show managed to interview Dr. Brett King, and Dr. King’s optimism is palpable throughout the session.
 A must watch video, especially the last five minutes of it.

-My favorite quote from Dr. Brett King is 22 minutes into the video:
+My favorite quote from Dr. Brett King in the video is: